Unrealistic for UK to complete trade deal with Brussels by end of 2020 – Barnier

 “Either we have a trade agreement or we will be in the framework of the WTO,” he said.

-Mr Barnier added: “It is unrealistic that a global negotiation can be done in 11 months, so we can’t do it all.”

-Andrew Gwynne, Labour’s campaign coordinator, said: “Boris Johnson is playing the British public for fools.
+Andrew Gwynne, Labour’s campaign coordinator in the UK, said: “Boris Johnson is playing the British public for fools.

 “He’s hiding in fridges to dodge interviews precisely because his fake Brexit slogans can’t stand up to scrutiny, just like his empty words on the NHS.